nsidc/qgreenland/doc/reference/data-compatibility-guide.md

      used for producing the data (e.g., scientific paper, document that describes the algorithm/data collection procedures used, etc.).

-# Guidelines for contributing datasets to QGreenland via GitHub for inclusion in future releases
+## Contributing datasets to QGreenland via GitHub for inclusion in future releases

 Follow the instructions found in our [contributing guidelines](https://qgreenland.readthedocs.io/en/latest/discussion/contributing.html).
 The